 - A Model That Suits Your Needs: While certain heavy-duty portable generators might be perfect for keeping the many appliances in your RV powered up, a more lightweight and budget-friendly option can serve you well if you just wish to power a floodlight and keep your phone charged.
 To determine which portable generator is suited to your needs, pay close attention to its size, fuel source, number and type of power outlets, rated and peak wattage, and operating volume.

 - Portability: In terms of weight, size, and overall portability, generators marketed as “portable” cover a wide spectrum.
 For this reason, pay close attention to a unit’s size and weight to ensure that you can utilize the portable generator in the way that you want.
-Don’t forget, even heavier generators can be quite portable if they have wheels and an easy-to-move design.
+Don’t forget that even heavier generators can be quite portable if they have wheels and an easy-to-move design.

-- Power Output: To determine the amount of power that you’ll need a generator to maintain, it’s a good idea to list the items that you might want to run on your generator and their running wattage.
+- Power Output: To determine the amount of power you’ll need a generator to maintain, it’s a good idea to list the items you might want to run on your generator and their running wattage.
 Also, remember that not all electrical appliances will list their surge wattage (the elevated amount of energy that a product will use to power up), so be sure to account for this when calculating your power needs to make sure that the generator you end up with has a sufficient amount of juice.

 Won’t a portable generator create a racket and disturb other campers?

 Thankfully, portable generators have gotten much quieter over the years, even as technology has progressed to afford them more power in increasingly compact packages.
 However, some portable generators are more campsite-friendly than others in terms of operating volume.
 Thus, if you’ll be using your generator primarily for camping, it’s a good idea to make its noise level a primary purchasing factor.
 Finding a portable generator for camping that sports a sound dampening design will ensure that your generator isn’t ruining the vibes around the campsite or disturbing other campers.